-It is conventional wisdom that a residential leasehold with in excess of one hundred years remaining is worth roughly the equivalent as a freehold.
-Where an further ninety years added to any lease with more than 35 years unexpired, the premises will be worth the same as a freehold for decades to come.
+It is generally considered that a residential leasehold with more than one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the premises will be worth the same as a freehold for many years in the future.

 | Lender | Requirement |